 "We weren't able to do anything else despite the fact the game required it," he added.

 "Due to the changes we couldn't do anything else."

 Following Cardiff City's victory over Fulham later on Saturday, West Brom sit outside the Premier League bottom three solely by virtue of goal difference.

-The Midlanders, who have won just two of their last 22 top-flight games, now face a crucial run of fixtures against relegation rivals Swansea City, Hull City, Cardiff and Norwich City.
+The Baggies, who have won just two of their last 22 top-flight games, now face a crucial run of fixtures against relegation rivals Swansea City, Hull City, Cardiff and Norwich City.

-"I hope the players respond well to playing under pressure," he said.
+"I hope the players respond well to playing under pressure," Mel said.